-Our ability to meet the expectations of our customers requires us to provide innovative interface solutions for customers on a timely and costeffective basis and to maintain customer satisfaction with our interface solutions.
+Our ability to meet the expectations of our customers requires us to provide innovative interface solutions for customers on a timely and cost-effective basis and to maintain customer satisfaction with our interface solutions.
 We must match our design and production capacity with customer demand, maintain satisfactory delivery schedules, and meet performance goals.
 If we are unable to achieve these goals for any reason, our customers could reduce their purchases from us and our sales would decline or fail to develop.

 Our customer relationships also can be affected by factors affecting our customers that are unrelated to our performance.
-These factors can include a myriad of situations, including business reversals of customers, determinations by customers to change their product mix or abandon business segments, or mergers, consolidations, or acquisitions involving our customers, such as the recent combination of Compaq and Hewlett-Packard.
+These factors can include a myriad of situations, including business reversals of customers, determinations by customers to change their product mix or abandon business segments, or mergers, consolidations, or acquisitions involving our customers, such as the combination of Compaq and Hewlett-Packard and the recent acquisition of IBM's PC business unit by Lenovo.

-In fiscal 2004, two customers accounted for an aggregate of 35% of our sales, and the loss of sales to either of those companies could harm our business, financial condition, and results of operations.
+In fiscal 2005, one customer accounted for an aggregate of 34% of our sales, and the loss of sales to this company could harm our business, financial condition, and results of operations.

-Sales to two companies that provide manufacturing services for major notebook computer OEMs accounted for an aggregate of 35% of our net revenue during the fiscal year ended June 30, 2004, and three companies accounted for an aggregate of 30% of our net revenue for the fiscal year ended June 30, 2003.
-These companies are Inventec and Compal in fiscal 2004 and Inventec, Shanghai Yi Hsin, and Foxconn in fiscal 2003.
-Additionally, receivables from Inventec and Compal comprised a total of 41% of our accounts receivable at June 30, 2004.
+Sales to one company that provides manufacturing services for major OEMs accounted for an aggregate of 34% of our net revenue during the fiscal year ended June 30, 2005, and two companies accounted for an aggregate of 35% of our net revenue during the fiscal year ended June 30, 2004.
+These companies are Invented in fiscal 2005, and Invented and Compal in fiscal 2004.
+Additionally, receivables from Invented represented a total of 41% of our accounts receivable at June 30, 2005.

-These contract manufacturers serve our OEM customers.
+Inventec and Compal are contract manufacturers serve our OEM customers.
 Any material delay, cancellation, or reduction of orders from any one or more of these contract manufacturers or the OEMs they serve could harm our business, financial condition, and results of operations.
 The adverse effect would be more substantial if our other customers in the notebook computer industry do not increase their orders or if we are unsuccessful in generating orders for interface solutions in other markets, including iAppliances and other electronic devices, from existing or new customers.
 Many of these contract manufacturers sell to the same OEMs, and therefore our concentration with certain OEMs may be higher than with any individual contract manufacturer.
 Concentration in our customer base may make fluctuations in revenue and earnings more severe and make business planning more difficult.